ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 To pull in data and content, Hugo uses Go's `http/templates `library in its layouts.
 It's worth exploring when you want to build more complex templates.

 In addition to the HTML code, there are some spots between double curly braces.
 This is how you define where content goes, and the content can come from many places.
 The `{{ .Site.Title }}` lines pull the title field out of the `hugo.toml` file you just edited and place it into the `<title>` and `<h1>` tags.
-The `.Site` prefix tells Hugo to get the value from the site’s data rather than from the page's data.
+The `.Site` prefix tells Hugo to get the value from the site's data rather than from the page's data.

 The `{{ .Content }}` line displays the content for the page, which will come from an associated Markdown document in your site's content folder.
 Note that this doesn't use the `.Site` prefix, because this data is related to the page.
 When you're working with a Hugo layout, there's a "scope", or "context" that contains the data you want to access.
 The current context in a template is represented by the dot.